julianwsavini/julianwsavini.github.io/README.md

 ## Recipe Recommendation System (Group Project)
 For DS4300: Large Scale Information and Retrieval, we were tasked with using one or more NoSQL databases for our project.

 We were particularly intrigued by using a graph network to construct a recommendation system.
 I was responsible for designing the graph network, and constructing the user interface.
 I designed the graph network on paper, to later be passed on to the rest of my group.
 I constructed the website using Python Flask, HTML, and CSS.
+(My frontend engineering skills were still at their infancy during this time, but it was still neat to have a frontend for a data project!)

 ### What skills I gained:
 - Graph Database Design